ManiAkasapu/ESP-DCCEX-UDP-Bridge/README.md

 const char* ssid = "YOUR_BROADBAND_NAME";   // The SSID (name) of the Wi-Fi network you want to connect to const char* password = "YOUR_PASSWORD";     // The password of the Wi-Fi network

-unsigned int localUdpPort = 123;  // CHANGE THIS ACCORDING TO YOUR TASTE char incomingPacket[255];  // buffer for incoming packets (can also reduce this) char  replyPacket[] = "UDP Packet Received";  // a reply string to be sent back (you can customize this to your likining)
+unsigned int localUdpPort = 123;  // CHANGE THIS ACCORDING TO YOUR LIKING char incomingPacket[255];  // buffer for incoming packets (can also reduce this) char  replyPacket[] = "UDP Packet Received";  // a reply string to be sent back (you can customize this to your liking)
 ```

 There are different ways uploading a sketch (ESP_WIFI_UDP.ino) to ESP.
 Some links below: